LorienLV/singletrack/basic/README.md

 # Basic Singletrack Implementation

-This folder includes two dynamic programming-based sequence aligners: one implementing the classical backtracking approach (`src/dp_aligner_base.*`), and another utilizing the Singletrack technique (`src/dp_aligner_singletrack.*`).
+This folder includes two dynamic programming-based sequence aligners: one implementing the classical traceback approach (`src/dp_aligner_base.*`), and another utilizing the Singletrack technique (`src/dp_aligner_singletrack.*`).
 The Singletrack-based aligner incorporates further optimizations in the alignment phase to fully exploit the benefits of the technique.

 ## Getting Started